Howdy! My name is Morgan!

 I’ve lived in Texas for about 8 years.
 Before, TX, I lived in NY, NV and OR and I’ve traveled quite a bit.
 I was born in Oregon and lived there until I was in my mid-20s when I just needed to get out of there and explore life.
 I’m a gypsy at heart; love to travel, take road trips, meet new people, experience new things, see great scenery, etc.

-I am married and am currently pregnant with our first child.
+I am married and have a bubbly, adventurous little girl.
 We also have two rescue pups; a beagle mix and brazilian terrier.

 I am a huge advocate of being prepared for emergencies and disasters.
-It may surprise you to know that I’ve only been at this prepping adventure for only about 8 years.
-And the first couple years, I wasn’t even that hardcore, I just kinda knew that I had to be prepared for things like the lights going out.
+It may surprise you to know that I’ve been at this prepping adventure for about 10 years.

-So I moved onto to better things; Armed Rogue.
+I began to venture out into helping others and to learn more when I started my YouTube channel; Armed Rogue.
 This is where I could really shine and blossom with not only teaching others, but also advancing my own preparedness.

 Being prepared for emergencies and disasters is nothing too special.
 Some people take it to the extreme, like Doomsday Preppers, but really, the majority of people just want to be prepared for basic things like: